Yankees vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have a 21-12 record in games they were favored on the moneyline (winning 63.6% of those games).
+- The Yankees have won 64.7% of the games this season when they were the moneyline favorite (22-12).

-- The implied moneyline probablility in this matchup gives the Yankees a 62.3% chance to win.
+- In games it has played as moneyline favorites with odds of -155 or shorter, New York has a 14-3 record (winning 82.4% of its games).

-- New York has combined with opponents to go over the total 21 times this season for a 21-25-1 record against the over/under.
+- Based on this game's moneyline, the Yankees have an implied win probability of 60.8%.

-- The Yankees have not had a run line set for a contest this season.
+- New York has combined with opponents to hit the over on the total 22 times this season for a 22-25-1 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.